10 Tips for Reducing Travel Stress

-- Visas.
+Visas.
 Many countries do not require visas, particularly if you are on a cruise as you will be leaving within 24 hours anyway.
 Some countries allow you to purchase a limited stay visa once you arrive in the destination airport.
 And there are different requirements for travellers according to the country they live in.
-To be stress free on this issue consult your county’s travel advice site or this general one.
+To be stress free on this issue consult your county’s travel advice site.
 You can apply for your visa online through that, or apply directly to the Embassy in question either in person or online to save the service charge.

 - Thailand Visa Requirements For Us Citizens (visit-chiang-mai-online.com)

 - Stolen Passport – Urgent Advice Requested (pprune.org)

 - 7 Expenses to Make Any Vacation More Relaxing (lakeside.com)